eadwinCode/django-ninja-extra/docs/index.md

 ## Tutorials
 - [django-ninja - Permissions, Controllers & Throttling with django-ninja-extra!](https://www.youtube.com/watch?v=yQqig-c2dd4) - Learn how to use permissions, controllers and throttling with django-ninja-extra
+- [BookStore API](https://github.com/eadwinCode/bookstoreapi) - A sample project that demonstrates how to use django-ninja-extra with ninja schema and ninja-jwt